 R has a wide variety of machine learning (ML) models.
 While the many ML functions solve similar problems by predicting various outcomes, they use a confusing array of different command styles, making them hard to learn.
 Fortunately, the caret package provides a standard approach to dozens of ML functions, greatly speeding learning and use.
-This full-day hands-on workshop starts with ML basics and takes you step-by-step through increasingly complex modeling styles.
+This two-day hands-on workshop starts with ML basics and takes you step-by-step through increasingly complex modeling styles.

 Photography by Steve Chastain http://www.stevechastainphotography.com/

 Most of our time will be spent working through examples that you may run simultaneously on your computer.
 You will see both the instructor’s screen and yours, side-by-side, as we run the examples and discuss the output.
 However, the handouts include each step and its output, so feel free to skip the computing; it’s easy to just relax and take notes.

 This workshop is available at your organization’s site, or via webinars.

 The 0n-site version is the most engaging by far, generating much discussion and occasionally veering off briefly to cover topics specific to a particular organization.
 The instructor presents a topic for around twenty minutes.
 Then we switch to exercises, which are already open in another tabbed window.
 The exercises contain hints that show the general structure of the solution; you adapt those hints to get the final solution.
 The complete solutions are in a third tabbed window, so if you get stuck the answers are a click away.
 The typical schedule for training on site is located here.

 A webinar version is also available.
 The approach saves travel expenses and is especially useful for organizations with branch offices.
-It’s offered as two half-day sessions, often with a day or two skipped in between to give participants a chance to do the exercises and catch up on other work.
+It’s offered as two half-day sessions, often with a day or two skipped in between to give participants a chance to do the exercises on their own and catch up on other work.
 There is time for questions on the lecture topics (live) and the exercises (via email).
 However, webinar participants are typically much less engaged, and far less discussion takes place.

 For further details or to arrange a webinar or site visit, contact the instructor, Bob Muenchen, at firstname.lastname@example.org.